The Rubik’s Cube: Mental Training For Climbing?

 2) The Perception-Action Cycle

-When trying to understand what makes a good climber, I came across a video by Udo Neumann.
+When trying to understand what makes a good climber, I came across a video by Udo Neumann (see below).
 Udo is perhaps the world-leading expert on climbing training and theory.

 In this particular video, he suggests that the Perception-Action Cycle is one of the fundamental contributing factors to a competition climber’s success.
 The theoretical framework looks something like this.

 The model essentially depicts the continuous process of how we interpret a problem, and use our existing knowledge and experience to apply to the situation we face.
 This is a continuous loop that we use until we find an appropriate solution to the problem we are faced with.

 Of course, we subconsciously use the Perception-Action Cycle for any problem-solving task we face.
 That said, the Rubik Cube perfectly simulates an environment where we can hone our perception-action cycle to make quick and effective decisions.

 Now, I’m not saying that adding the Rubik Cube into your regular training regime is going to secure you a spot at the Paris 2024 Olympics or help you climb the Dawn Wall.